 If you distribute the investment earnings from a Roth IRA before reaching age 59½, the account owner has to pay income tax and a 10% early withdrawal penalty on the amount distributed.
 However, income taxes and penalties only apply to the “earnings” portion of the account.
 The contributions, since they were made with after tax dollar, can be withdrawal from the Roth IRA at any time without having to pay income taxes or penalties.

-We have seen clients use this flexible withdrawal strategy to help their children pay for their wedding, pay for college, payoff student loans, and to purchase their first house.
+We have seen clients use this flexible withdrawal strategy to help their children pay for their wedding, pay for college, pay off student loans, and to purchase their first house.
+An IRA can help children pay for their first house, which is probably the most essential thing that they’ll have to purchase when they’re older.
+First homes can be expensive, but there are a number of things that could make the process more affordable.

 Not Limited To Just Your Children